FAQ

 iconFREQUENTLY ASKED QUESTIONS

-UWHPortal.com is designed to make the lives of Underwater Hockey organizers easier and give players/referees/spectators a smooth interface to view events and follow a team's progress through the schedule.
+The UWH Portal is a tool designed to make the lives of Underwater Hockey organizers easier and give players/referees/spectators a smooth interface to participate in Underwater Hockey specific discussions, view event information, and follow a team's progress through an event.

-Visitors can navigate the site to see the various schedules and information for different events; past, present, and future (as available).
+Visitors can navigate to see the schedules and information for different events; past, present, and future (as available).

 For players, referees, and organizers to interact with the site they need to create a profile.
-Once a profile is created they can choose to create a new event, register a team for an existing event, express interest as a player/referee to attend an event, or accept an invitation to join a team.
+Once a profile is created they can choose to register a team for an event, express interest as a player/referee to attend an event, or accept an invitation to join a team.

 The schedule can be filtered a number of different ways from the navigation at the top of the event page: